-700: Student Services
+600: Student Services

-700.1 Academic Support
+600.01 Academic Support

 AAMI is committed to student success and retention.
 The purpose of the Academic Support Program is to identify and support to students who are struggling academically.
-The Director of Academic Support intervenes with those who are exhibiting behaviors that put them at risk for failure.
+The College intervenes with those who are exhibiting behaviors that put them at risk for failure.